SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Plan.md

 3. Locate the expense for garbage from the previous week.
 4. Verify the details of who paid for the garbage expense.

-### Task 4: Manage Insights

-**Objective**: Validate the insights feature for the rent category and ensure accurate data visualisation.
+### Task 4: Validate the insights feature for the rent category and ensure accurate data visualisation.

 **Steps**:
 1. Navigate to the "Insights" page.